-On April 17, 2017, the Company entered into a Strategic Alliance Agreement (the "SAA") with M.D.
+On April 17, 2017, the Company entered into a Strategic Alliance Agreement (the "SAA") with The University of Texas M.D.
 Anderson Cancer Center ("MDACC") under which the Company and MDACC agreed to conduct clinical and preclinical research studies.
-The Company agreed in the SAA to provide total funding not to exceed approximately \$14.2 million for the performance of the multi-year studies under the SAA.
+The Company agreed in the SAA to provide total funding not to exceed approximately \$14.2 million for the performance of the multi-year studies under the SAA, of which approximately \$7.0 million has been funded cumulatively through March 31, 2022, and has been recorded as research and development expense.
 In return, the Company acquired all rights to inventions resulting from the studies and has been granted a non-exclusive, sub-licensable, royalty-free, and perpetual license to specified background intellectual property of MDACC reasonably necessary to exploit, including the commercialization thereof.
 The Company has also been granted certain rights in clinical data generated by MDACC outside of the clinical trials to be performed under the SAA.
 The SAA's term shall continue in effect until the later of the fourth anniversary of the SAA or the completion or termination of the research and receipt by the Company of all deliverables due from MDACC thereunder.
-The Company recorded \$0.1 million and \$0.3 million expenses associated with the MDACC SAA for the three months ended September 30, 2021 and 2020, respectively, and \$0.2 million and \$0.5 million for the nine months ended September 30, 2021 and 2020, respectively.
+The Company recorded a de minimis amount associated with the SAA for the three months ended March 31, 2022 and 2021, respectively, as research and development expenses.

-WuXi Apptec, Inc.
+WuXi Advanced Therapies, Inc.

-In November 2016, the Company entered into a three-year manufacturing and services agreement ("MSA") with WuXi AppTec, Inc. ("WuXi") pursuant to which WuXi agreed to provide manufacturing and other services, which has since been amended and assigned to its subsidiary Iovance Biotherapeutics Manufacturing LLC.
-Under the agreement, the Company entered into two statements of work for two cGMP manufacturing suites to be established and operated by WuXi for the Company, both suites are expected to be capable of being used for the commercial manufacture of its products.
-The statements of work for the first suite were amended in 2019, September 2020 and February 2021, and the statement of work for the second suite was amended in 2019.
-The statements of work for the facility include a fixed component to reserve a dedicated suite and a trained work force, and a variable component, mainly materials and testing used during the manufacturing processes.
-Both statements of work provide for adjustments to the targeted production capacity levels and the corresponding fixed fees upon written notice from the Company of 30 days and 90 days for the first and second suites, respectively.
-The terms of the related statements of work for the first suite currently extends to February 2022 and the terms of the second manufacturing suite were extended to December 2022.

-The Company recorded costs associated with agreements with WuXi of \$4.5 million and \$2.8 million for the three months ended September 30, 2021 and 2020, respectively, and \$12.7 million and \$16.2 million for the nine months ended September 30, 2021 and 2020, respectively, as research and development expenses.
+In November 2016, the Company entered into a three-year manufacturing and services agreement ("MSA") with WuXi Advanced Therapies, Inc. ("WuXi") pursuant to which WuXi agreed to provide manufacturing and other services, which has since been amended and assigned to its subsidiary Iovance Biotherapeutics Manufacturing LLC.
+Under the MSA, the Company entered into two statements of work for two cGMP manufacturing suites to be established and operated by WuXi for the Company, both of the suites are expected to be capable of being used for the commercial manufacture of its products.
+The terms of the two statements of work were both extended to December 2022.
+The Company recorded costs associated with agreements with WuXi of \$3.9 million and \$3.4 million for the three months ended March 31, 2022 and 2021, respectively, as research and development expenses.